Kelp1e/telegram-mirror/README.md

 ## Features

 - **Message Aggregation**: Automatically collects messages from multiple groups and channels into a centralized channel.
-- **Effortless Setup**: Simply set up your Telethon API credentials and customize the script according to your preferences.
+- **Effortless Setup**: Simply set up your Telethon API credentials.
 - **Easy Deployment**: Deploy the bot on any compatible server or cloud platform.

 ## Getting Started